lqiang79/nano_data_scientist_project2/README.md

 # Disaster Response Pipeline Project

 ### Instructions:

+0. To prepare the workspace of the project

+    - Download the project code from the github repository
+    - active your local venv in project root path:

+        ```bash
+        python3 -m venv venv
+        ```

+    - insstall all requirements

+        ```bash
+        pip3 install -r requirements.txt
+        ```

 1. Run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database